RubyMarsden/CSIDRS/README.md

 # CSIDRS - A stable isotope data reduction software for data from the CAMECA 1280 secondary ion mass spectrometer

-This program accompanies the paper *CSIDRS – stable isotope data reduction software for the CAMECA LG SIMS* (Marsden et al, under review).
+This program accompanies the paper *CSIDRS – stable isotope data reduction software for the CAMECA LG SIMS* (Marsden et al, 2024).

 ## Getting started
 ### Standalone executables